-If yes publish for 15-60 day comment period.

-If no, notify Council in writing of inconsistencies and provide recommendations to fix.
+- If yes publish for 15-60 day comment period. - If no, notify Council in writing of inconsistencies and provide recommendations to fix.
 Final regulations published within 30 days after the end of the comment period.

 There is no statutory deadline for review of Regulatory Amendments; however, the statutory deadline for regulations above applies.
+(Latest update May 2021).